2007–08 United States network television schedule (daytime)

-The 2007–08 daytime network television schedule for the five major English-language commercial broadcast networks in the United States covers the weekday daytime hours from September 2007 to August 2008.
+The following is the 2007–08 daytime network television schedule for the five major English-language commercial broadcast networks in the United States.
+It covers the weekday daytime hours from September 2007 to August 2008.
 The schedule is followed by a list per network of returning series, and any series canceled after the 2006–07 season.

 Affiliates fill time periods not occupied by network programs with local or syndicated programming.
 PBS – which offers daytime programming through a children's program block, PBS Kids – is not included, as its member television stations have local flexibility over most of their schedules and broadcast times for network shows may vary.
 Also not included are stations affiliated with The CW Plus and MyNetworkTV, as they have never offered a daytime network schedule or aired network news, and Ion Television, as its schedule is composed mainly of programming from its Qubo block and syndicated reruns.